-- 1. Today we had some weather like I've never seen before. so I pulled on my galoshes and I headed out the door. - 3.
-The fogbanks opened up their vaults and let out all their fogs, and the dog pound took a pounding; it was raining cats and dogs. - 2.
-It sprinkled, first so lightly, it could easily be mist.
+- 1. Today we had some weather like I've never seen before, so I pulled on my galoshes and I headed out the door. - 3.
+The fogbanks opened up their vaults and let out all their fogs, and the dog pound took a pounding; it was raining cats and dogs. - It sprinkled, first so lightly, it could easily be mist.
 A tornado then came dancing by, it swung and did the twist. - 4.
-It started raining buckets, I had never seen so many sheets and buckets in the streets.
+It started raining buckets, then the rain came down in sheets.
+I had never seen so many sheets and buckets in the streets. - 5.
+I'd planned to watch the weather and, though gallantly I tried, when it started hailing taxis I gave up and went inside.